uid100/JavaFundamentals/README.md

 ___________

-_this repository is a subset of the CISC191 exercises derived from the CISC191M1Challenges activity hosted by Professor Allan Schougaard, San Diego Mesa College._
+_this repository is a subset of the CISC191 exercises.
+It is derived from the CISC191M1Challenges activity hosted by Professor Allan Schougaard, San Diego Mesa College, and not a direct fork._

 _This is an effort to decompose that repository into git submodules_